 In business, your time is money.
 If you are reacting to emergencies and interruptions all day — emails, phone calls, questions — you could be dropping the ball with your current or potential clients.
 Missed deadlines, unreturned calls or emails erode your client relationships, your professional image and your credibility!

 There are some simple steps you can take to improve your time management.
-Begin by planning your day and scheduling things you want to accomplish on your daily calendar, such as carving out a specific time to follow up with clients and leads.
+Begin by planning your day and scheduling things you want to accomplish on your daily calendar.
+For instance, you might carve out a specific time to follow up with clients and leads.
 This will help you get organized, stay focused and keep your goals top of mind.
 Also, pay attention to those things that cause you to deviate from your plan.
 Interruptions are usually one of the most common culprits, so start questioning whether they are necessary when they occur.

 A lack of effective systems can lead to breakdowns in communication, frequent mistakes and chaos in the workplace.
 This causes things to slip through the cracks and the tendency to operate your business in “fire fighting” mode.
 These issues can add up to many hours of unproductive time and potentially thousands of dollars in lost sales opportunities, as well as unhappy clients.